interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 Shadertoy contains a list of built-in uniform variables.
 You can view them on the Shadertoy website at the top of the code window by clicking an arrow labled 'Shader Inputs', or you can click the '?' at the bottom right of the same code window to create a pop up window that contains 'Shadertoy Inputs' as well as other information.
 We will go through the main samplers and uniforms associated with Shadertoy shaders.

 ###### *Samplers*
-Shadertoy has named their sampler inputs `iChannels`.These samplers can be images, videos, noise patterns, cube mabs, etc. The 'GLSL' TOP has a similar variable called `sTD2DInputs`.
+Shadertoy has named their sampler inputs `iChannels`.These samplers can be images, videos, noise patterns, cube mabs, etc. The `GLSL` TOP has a similar variable called `sTD2DInputs`.
 The Shadertoy samplers are individual numbered samplers, such as `iChannel0` and `iChannel1`.
 In TouchDesigner, `sTD2DInputs` is an array, so you can access an elements with a numeric index.<br>
 Now, search through the code and wherever there is the a reference to `iChannel0`, replace that with `sTD2DInputs[0]`.
 Where there is a reference to `iChannel1`, replace that with `sTD2DInputs[1]`.

 ###### *iGlobalTime*
 To find out what type of uniform this needs to be, look at the list of 'Shader Inputs' on Shadertoy mentioned previously.
 In the list, `iGlobalTime` is a float, so near the top of our code, below the `fragColor` declaration, we'll write: <br>
 `uniform float iGlobalTime;` <br>
-Next, we click on the 'GLSL' TOP in TouchDesigner, and go to the `Vectors 1` page in the parameter window. <br>
+Next, we click on the `GLSL` TOP in TouchDesigner, and go to the `Vectors 1` page in the parameter window. <br>
 As the first `Uniform Name` we'll write `iGlobalTime` and for the value we will reference TouchDesigner's 'seconds' member of the `absTime` class by entering: <br>
 `absTime.seconds`<br>
 It should look like this: <br>